numpy/numpy/doc/source/reference/c-api/array.rst

    An enum used to indicate the position of NaN values in sorting.

-   .. c:enumerator:: NPY_SORT_NAN_FIRST
+   .. c:enumerator:: NPY_SORT_NAN_TO_START

-      Indicates that NaN values should be sorted first.
+      Indicates that NaN values should be sorted to the start.

-   .. c:enumerator:: NPY_SORT_NAN_LAST
+   .. c:enumerator:: NPY_SORT_NAN_TO_END

-      Indicates that NaN values should be sorted last.
+      Indicates that NaN values should be sorted to the end.

 .. c:enum:: NPY_SCALARKIND